aleemont/PHPBookingSystem/README.md

 ***MAJOR UPDATE 08/22/2020@3:45 A.M.:***
-Wrote the whole code using Nette Latte framework (official site: https://latte.nette.org/) Improved security, code readability.
+Wrote the whole code using Nette Latte framework (official site: https://latte.nette.org/) Improved security and code readability.
 Automatic escaping to avoid XSS and MySQL injection.
 Shorter and smarter code.
 New project is located in PHPBookingSystem/bookingSystem folder.
-Old files still available.
+Old files still available but not supported anymore.

 Update 08/25/2020@19:55 P.M:
 Added a check on age submission.
 If age inserted already exists into db, the script will require to insert a different age and won't insert data into db.
-This feature will be useful to chek if a certain Date/Time has been already booked.
+This feature will be useful to check if a certain Date/Time has been already booked.

 ***NOTICE!!!***
     **THE CODE IS NOT READY-TO-USE, YOU WILL NEED TO CONFIG YOUR SETTINGS FOLLOWING INSTRUCTIONS ON THE OFFICIAL SITE**